-A wide range of liver diseases and conditions that are not spread through infectious organisms are known as metabolic Hepatitis.
-Exposure to many chemicals can cause Hepatitis, especially if the exposure is long term.
+A wide range of liver diseases and conditions that are not spread through infectious organisms are known as metabolic hepatitis.
+They may be caused by long-term exposure to chemicals.

-Long-term excessive alcohol consumption can cause Hepatitis.
-In fact, Alcoholic Hepatitis is the single most common cause of Cirrhosis in the United States.
-Between 10% and 20% of those who struggle with long-term alcohol abuse will eventually develop Alcoholic Hepatitis.
+Long-term excessive alcohol consumption can cause hepatitis.
+In fact, alcoholic hepatitis is the single most common cause of cirrhosis in the United States.
+Between 10% and 20% of those who struggle with long-term alcohol abuse will eventually develop the condition.

 Toxic And Drug-Induced Hepatitis

-A number of chemicals found in commonly used substances can cause Hepatitis, including certain inhalants, prescription medications, and illicit drugs.
-The duration and amount of the substance necessary to cause Hepatitis varies wildly, with some causing liver damage only after years and some after only brief exposure.
+A number of chemicals found in commonly used substances can cause hepatitis, including certain Inhalants, prescription medications, and illicit drugs.
+The duration of use and amount of the substance necessary to induce the condition varies wildly, with some substances causing liver damage after years and others after only brief exposure.

 How Hepatitis Develops

-As Hepatitis worsens, the liver tissue becomes inflamed.
+As hepatitis worsens, the liver tissue becomes inflamed.
 Some affected individuals show no symptoms.
 Others experience reduced appetite, vomiting, constant tiredness, abdominal pain, diarrhea, and yellowing of the skin and eyes.
-Known as jaundice, this discoloration is perhaps the most well-known and easily recognizable sign of Hepatitis.
+Known as jaundice, this discoloration is perhaps the most well-known and easily recognized sign of the condition.

 Hepatitis can either be acute or chronic.
-Acute Hepatitis consists of three phases.
+The acute form consists of three phases.
 During the prodromal phase, flu-like symptoms appear.
-During the next phase, liver specific symptoms such as dark urine and yellowing of the skin and eyes appear.
+During the next phase, liver-specific symptoms such as dark urine and yellowing of the skin and eyes appear.
 Enlarged livers and spleens are common during this phase.
 The recovery phase follows.
-Most Hepatitis B cases improve within 3-4 months, but less than 20% of Hepatitis C cases ever completely resolve.
+Most HBV cases improve within 3-4 months, but less than 20% of HCV cases ever completely resolve.

 Symptoms Of Hepatitis

-Symptoms of Hepatitis vary wildly depending on the type of Hepatitis and the stage.
-Some symptoms of Hepatitis include:
+Symptoms of hepatitis vary wildly depending on the variety and the stage.
+Some symptoms include: